shakercs/FEEF/README.md

 # FrontEnd Enterprise Framework ( FEEF )

 It's an enterprise framework that provides an approach for designing, planning, implementing and governing FrontEnd development.
-FEEF helps organizations to modernization and standardize technologies and products in the FrontEnd part.
+FEEF helps organizations to modernize and standardize technologies and products in the FrontEnd part.

 ## FEEF Pillars